kannan-chandra/kannan-chandra.com/_drafts/wids2014-part1.markdown

 The first session was by Markku Lepisto from AWS.
 Broadly, it was a slightly more interesting version of the Azure talk that started off the first day.
 Atleast there was an attempt to link the Amazon services being shown off to broader cloud concepts.
 The demo at the end of the session was pretty neat.
 It was a live demo of the self healing ability of their services.
 The demo website was being served from both Tokyo and Singapore.
 When the primary server in Singapore was killed, the automatic health check failed and redirected all traffic to Tokyo within a few seconds of downtime.
 At the same time, the Singapore server automatically rebooted and took over the traffic once it passed the health checks.
 Pretty neat.

+IMAGE

 Next was TODOJeremy from Evernote.
 The talk covered how Evernote used localization to grow internationally (they have more users outside the States than inside).
 The key takeaway for me from this one was using your API as a localization strategy.
 A growing startup may be able to get the UI translated to a bunch of languages.
 But localization goes beyond that, as the app will encounter new use cases that really only arise in that country.
 Having an API and promoting your platform devs allows them to fill those gaps and bring your platform to a completely new set of users.
 In Japan, people even wrote loads of guidebooks about using Evernote when they localized there.

+IMAGE

+There were also a bunch of neat workshops I attended.
+Matt TODO conducted what was hands down the best workshop of the ones I attended.
+It was an overview of CSRF and XSS exploits.
+The session was structured around a vulnerable PHP app and the different ways it can be coerced into revealing user information.
+XSS exploits in particular seem like a lot of fun to play with.
+I'm not sure if the demo app is up somewhere; I'll post a link here if I find it. http://escape.alf.nu.

+IMAGE

+James Tang's workshop on prototyping in Xcode had a lot of neat details I didn't know about before.
+I was pretty surprised how far you could get with just Interface Builder and 3rd party libraries.
+I tend build all interactive UI using code, since it seems more flexible and it keeps all settings in one place.
+To a large extent, I probably still will, but I can probably get much further before I leave IB and switch to code.
+There's a library that allows you to use GIFs in IB, which can come in really handy for prototyping.
+There was also a bit of drama during this workshop, which I'll come back to in a bit TODO.